Petting zoo

 A petting zoo (also called a children's zoo, children's farm, or petting farm) features a combination of domesticated animals and some wild species that are docile enough to touch and feed.
 In addition to independent petting zoos, many general zoos contain a petting zoo.

-Most petting zoos are designed to provide only relatively placid, herbivorous domesticated animals, such as sheep, goats, pigs, rabbits or ponies, to feed and interact physically with safety.
+Most petting zoos are designed to provide only relatively placid, herbivorous domesticated animals, such as sheep, goats, rabbits, ponies and donkeys to feed and interact physically with safety.
 This is in contrast to the usual zoo experience, where normally wild animals are viewed from behind safe enclosures where no contact is possible.
 A few provide wild species (such as pythons or big cat cubs) to interact with, but these are rare and usually found outside Western nations.

 History

 In 1938, the London Zoo included the first children's zoo in Europe and the Philadelphia Zoo was the first in North America to open a special zoo just for children.

 During the 1990s, Dutch cities began building petting zoos in many neighbourhoods, so that urban children could interact with animals.